MicrosoftDocs/bot-docs/articles/intelligent-bots.md

 - The  <a href="https://www.microsoft.com/cognitive-services/en-us/bing-autosuggest-api" target="_blank">Autosuggest API</a> offers instant query completion suggestions to complete your search query faster and with less typing.

 Learn [how to add search](cognitive-services-add-bot-search.md) to your bot.

+## Image and video understanding
+The Vision APIs bring advanced image and video understanding skills to your bots.
+State-of-the-art algorithms allow you to process images or videos and get back information you can transform into actions.
+For example, you can use them to recognize objects, people's faces, age, gender or even feelings.

+The Vision APIs support a variety of image understanding features.
+They can identify mature or explicit content, estimate and accent colors, categorize the content of images, perform optical character recognition, and describe an image with complete English sentences.
+The Vision APIs also support several image and video processing capabilities, such as intelligently generating image or video thumbnails, or stabilizing the output of a video.

+Cognitive Services provide four APIs you can use to process images or videos:

+- The <a href="https://www.microsoft.com/cognitive-services/en-us/computer-vision-api" target="_blank">Computer Vision API</a> extracts rich information about images (such as objects or people), determines if the image contains mature or explicit content, and processes text (using OCR) in images.

+- The <a href="https://www.microsoft.com/cognitive-services/en-us/emotion-api" target="_blank">Emotion API</a> analyzes human faces and recognizes their emotion across eight possible categories of human emotions.

+- The <a href="https://www.microsoft.com/cognitive-services/en-us/face-api" target="_blank">Face API</a> detects human faces, compares them to similar faces, and can even organize people into groups according to visual similarity.

+- The <a href="https://www.microsoft.com/cognitive-services/en-us/video-api" target="_blank">Video API</a> analyzes and processes video to stabilize video output, detects motion, tracks faces, and can generate a motion thumbnail summary of the video.

+Learn [how to add image and video understanding](cognitive-services-add-bot-vision.md) to your bot.

 ## Location control
 Bots often need the user to input a location to complete a task.
 For example, a Taxi bot requires the user's pickup and destination address before requesting a ride.
 Similarly, a Pizza bot must know the user's delivery address to submit the order, and so on.
 Normally, bot developers need to use a combination of location or place APIs so that their bots engage in a multi-turn dialog with users to get their desired location and subsequently validate it.
 Unfortunately, the development steps are usually complicated and error-prone.